AbdelrahmanElzemrany/Estimated-Inverse-Dynamics-Model-Based-CTC_for_RRR-RobotArm-Post-Graduation/README.md

 An end-to-end parameter estimation framework and model-based Computed Torque Controller (CTC) for a 3R RRR serial robotic manipulator.
 Built using Simulink, Simscape Multibody, and MATLAB.
+## 📝 Project Overview

+Conventional model-free controllers (such as standalone PD loops) suffer from severe tracking degradation when executing high-speed, multi-joint trajectories.
+Because these reactive loops only respond *after* tracking errors have already developed, they cannot compensate for the heavy, non-linear effects of joint cross-coupling, centrifugal forces, Coriolis acceleration, and gravitational pull.

+Computed Torque Control (CTC) resolves this limitation by linearizing and decoupling the robot's multi-body physics on the fly.
+By evaluating the robot's inverse dynamic model in real time, CTC allows the arm to move like a collection of independent, weightless particles in space.
+However, this high-performance architecture is entirely dependent on having an exceptionally accurate plant model.
+If the underlying mass, center of mass (COM), and inertial parameters are uncalibrated or unknown, the model-based decoupling loop fails, introducing severe instability and calculation distortions.

+This project addresses this core bottleneck by establishing an end-to-end **parameter estimation framework and model-based Computed Torque Control (CTC) pipeline** for a 3-DOF RRR serial manipulator.
+The framework systematically maps the robot's symbolic regressor equations, maximizes parameter visibility via optimized multi-joint excitation paths, and extracts the dynamic parameters using a constrained convex optimization loop.
+By converting these verified parameters into active programmatic Simulink blocks, the architecture provides a highly precise, decoupled inverse dynamics control loop capable of tracking complex trajectories with over 99.95% global accuracy.

 ## 🛠️ Pipeline & File Architecture